johnmathews/johnmathews.github.io.old/content/articles/coworking.md

 Category:  Startups
 Tags: Freelance, Coworking, Dublin, Element78, Regus, OfficeSuites, CoCreate, Studio9.
 Glandore. tCube
 Tweet: Looking for a #Coworking space in #Dublin?
 Read this:
-Summary: I'm looking for coworking space in Dublin.
-This is a review of 7 places I've visited
+Summary: A review of eight coworking spaces in Dublin
-Status:
+Status: Published

 I arrived in Dublin on Wednesday and I start work on Monday.
 Thursday and Friday were spent running around Dublin visiting as many coworking spaces as possible.
 Below are my impressions of 7 businesses offering either hot desks or dedicated desks.
 The going rate in Dublin seems to be 250 - 300 euro.
 Hours range from 9am - 7pm Monday - Friday, to 24/7.

 ### First place: [Dogpatch Labs](http://dogpatchlabs.com/)

-More than just a coworking space, Dogpatch emphasise the benefits of being a community and run regular networking and mentoring events.
-They occupy 3 floors of offices in a redeveloped building with a range of great interiors.
-The middle level is fairly standard but pleasant open plan offices, the top floor is a flexible working space with informal meeting and event areas.
+Dogpatch offer more than just a coworking space by cultivating a community of tech startups, and run regular networking and mentoring events.
+They occupy 3 floors of offices in a redeveloped building with a range of interiors styles.
+The middle level is fairly standard but pleasant open plan offices, the top floor is a flexible working space with informal meeting and event areas that is also used for flexible working.
 The lower level is a series of vaults that each contain meeting rooms of various sizes.
 There's a lot going on and there's a productive buzz in the air.

 The range of well designed interior spaces is a big plus for me and I'm looking forward to being able to switch up my working environment through the day.
-There's a couple of kitchen areas too, and a foosball and table tennis table on the top level.
+There's a couple of kitchen areas too, and a table football and table-tennis table on the top level.
 Access is 6am - midnight, and a hot desk is €200 per month whilst a dedicated desk is €400.

 Dogpatch occupy less than a quarter of a historic building by the river in central Dublin, the remainder of the space is used as a shopping mall (useful) and a museum.
-In my opinion Dogpatch is by far the best value for a hot desk, and if you're working in tech it'll be the goto solution in Dublin.
+In my opinion Dogpatch is by far the best value for a hot desk, and if you're working in tech it'll probably be your goto solution in Dublin.

 ### Second place: [Studio9](http://studio9.ie/?page_id=223)